purduesigbots/pros-docs/v5/okapi/tutorials/concepts/factories.rst

 ===============================

 OkapiLib uses a pattern of **Factories** to create objects.
-This means that while you can find constructors for any classes you may want to use in ``/okapi/api``, creating these classes is best done with a method from the class's related factory in ``/okapi/impl``.
-These factories are designed to make it as easy as possible to create objects, you won't have to worry about smart pointers and other more complex concepts that Okapilib relies on.
+This means that while you can find constructors for any classes you may want to use in ``okapi/api``, creating these classes is best done with a method from the class's related factory in ``okapi/impl``.
+These factories are designed to make it as easy as possible to create objects, you won't have to worry about smart pointers and other more complex concepts that OkapiLib relies on.

 Creating an object with a factory is quite simple, as shown in the below example: